The Reduced PC-Algorithm: Improved Causal Structure Learning in Large Random Networks: The Reduced PC-Algorithm

-To recap, our proposal in Algorithm~\ref{al1} hinges on two important properties of probability models on large DAGs: (P1) boundedness of the number of short treks between any two nodes, and (P2) negligibility of correlation over long treks.
+To recap, our proposal in Algorithm~\ref{al1} hinges on two important properties of probability models on large DAGs: (P1) boundedness of the number of short treks between any two nodes, and (P2) negligibility of correlation over the remaining (long) d-connecting paths.
 The first property, which is characterized by local separation, concerns solely the DAG structure. \citet{anandkumar} show that many common graph families satisfy the local separation property with small $\eta$.
 Specifically, sparse, large binary trees, Erd\H{o}s-R{\'e}nyi graphs, and graphs with power law degree distributions all satisfy this property with $\eta \le 2$.
 Moreover, the sparsity requirement for these graph families is in terms of average node degree, and not the maximum node degree.
 For these graph families, our algorithm only needs to consider separating sets of size 0, 1, and 2, irrespective of the maximum node degree.
 Small-world graphs, as generated by the Watts-Strogatz algorithm \citep{kleinberg2000small}, also satisfy this property, but with $\eta > 2$.
 In addition, the $\gamma$ parameter increases with $p$ for these families; thus, as graphs get larger, the local separation property applies to a larger set of paths.

 By only considering a bounded number of short paths, our algorithm has computational complexity $O(p^{\eta + 2})$, and thus avoids the exponential scaling in $d_{max}$ that the PC-Algorithm suffers from.
 This is particularly significant in the case of power-law graphs, where $d_{max} = O(p^a)$ for $a > 0$ \citep{MolloyReed1995}; in this case, PC-Algorithm has a computational complexity of $O(p^{p^{a}})$, which is significantly worse than rPC's complexity of $O(p^{4})$.
+While rPC-full might not be faster in practice due to the larger search space, rPC-approx would result in significant speedup.

-Unlike the first property (P1), the second property needed for our algorithm, namely the negligibility of correlation over long treks, concerns both the structure of the DAG $G$, and the probability distribution $P$ of variables on the graph.
-In the next section, we discuss two alternative assumptions that guarantee this property, and allow us to consistently estimate the DAG skeleton.
+Unlike the first property (P1), the second property needed for our algorithm, namely the negligibility of correlation over d-connecting paths, concerns both the structure of the DAG $G$, and the probability distribution $P$ of variables on the graph.
+In the next section, we discuss two alternative sufficient conditions that guarantee this property, and allow us to consistently estimate the DAG skeleton.